Fnandoz/Arduino/Python/ArduinoLed/README.md

-Controll two LEDs using Arduino Ethernet Shield and Kivy
+Control two LEDs using Arduino Ethernet Shield and Kivy